113 EAST MARKET STREET - WASHINGTON COURT HOUSE, OH 43160

 Adoption Fees are as follows:

-PUPPIES - (under 6 months) start at $18.00 includes; a 20 lb. bag of Pedigree dog food, $12.00 for current dog license and $6.00 kennel fee, and there may be addition fees for any vaccinations required by the puppy.
+PUPPIES - (under 6 months) start at $18.00 includes; a 20 lb. bag of Pedigree dog food, and there may be addition fees for any vaccinations required by the puppy.

 Shelter Current Needs